alangunning/doc-ai-analysis-starter/README.md

    ```

    Run the CLI without arguments to enter an interactive shell with
    tab-completion for commands and options.
+The shell helper is provided in
-   The shell helper lives in ``doc_ai.cli.interactive`` so it can be reused in
+   ``doc_ai.cli.interactive`` and re-exported from ``doc_ai.cli`` so it can be
-   other Typer-based projects.
+   reused in other Typer-based projects.

 ## Directory Overview